PoisotLab/MS_befwm_softwarenote/ms.md

 for the different populations based on $Z$, their trophic rank, etc. These parameters are calculated only once, which allows an efficient implementation of the model.

+# Conclusions

+We presented `befwm`, a reference implementation of the bio-energetic model applied to food webs.
+The two examples given can serve as templates to develop future studies.
+Taking a broader perspective, we argue that providing the community with reference implementations of common models is an important task.
+First, implementing complex models can be a difficult task, in which programming mistakes will bias the output of the simulations, and therefore the ecological interpretations we draw from them.
+Simulation-based studies are more at risk than analytical-based ones, since the computational aspect is an additional layer of complexity on the mathematical one.
+Second, reference implementations facilitate the comparison of studies.
+Currently, comparing studies mean not only comparing results, but also comparing implementations -- because not all code is public, a difference in results cannot be properly explained as an error in either studies, and this eventually generates more uncertainty than it does answers.
+Finally, reference implementation ease reproducibility a lot.
+Specifically, it becomes enough to specify which version of the package was used, and to publish the script used to run the simulations (as we, for example, do in this manuscript).
+We fervently believe that more effort invested in providing the community with reference implementation of models representing cornerstones of our ecological understanding is an important effort.

 # References